-I understand how intimidating it can be to be thrown into the military lifestyle, especially if you have no previous experience with the military.
-You will soon find out that the military life comes with a lot, and I mean a lot, of paperwork!
+We understand how intimidating it can be transitioning into the military lifestyle, especially if you have no previous experience with the military.
+You will soon find out that military life comes with a lot of paperwork, and we do mean a lot!

-So how can you get started now that you are officially a military spouse?
-In order to keep track of it all, we put together a list of the most urgent items to tackle immediately after you are married!
+So, how can you get started now that you are officially a military spouse?
+To keep track of it all, we put together a new military spouse checklist of the most urgent items to tackle.

-Get a military identification card as soon as possible.
+Next, you should get a military identification card as soon as possible.
 You will need it for everything.
-Even kids 10 and older, will need ID cards.
-It will become the way you access everything in the military, base access, exchanges and commissaries, even medical care.
-Most military installations have an ID card facility where you can get you ID card.
+Even kids 10 and older will need ID cards.
+This is how you access all the necessary services in the military, including base access, exchanges and commissaries, even medical care.
+Most military installations have an ID card facility where you can get your ID card.

 Decide if you need to change your state and federal income tax status to reflect your marital status.
 You can consult your tax professional or the installation’s Voluntary Income Tax Assistance program (VITA) to make sure you receive proper tax advice.

-If you live in housing on a military installation the rent and base utilities are free.
-If you choose to live in private housing your spouse will receive Basic Allowance for Housing (BAH) in their pay to help cover the costs.
-Check out the Defense BAH calculator.
+If you decide to live in military base housing, rent and base utilities are free.
+If you choose to live in private housing, your spouse will receive Basic Allowance for Housing (BAH) to help cover the costs.

-If you would like to live on base you need to apply for government housing.
-The housing office on your military installation can put you on the waiting list for housing, usually with minimal initial paperwork.
-I have found that the base housing office is an excellent resource for finding private housing as well.
+The housing office on your military installation can put you on the waiting list for housing, usually with minimal paperwork.
+The base housing office is typically an excellent resource for finding private housing as well.